Karamsandhu2516/K8S-learning-journey-/K8S Resources.md

 | `key=value:NoSchedule`         | `key=value`, operator=`Equal`, effect=`NoSchedule`           | Pod is **allowed** onto the Node.                                                            |
 | `key=value:NoSchedule`         | `key=value`, operator=`Exists`, effect=`NoSchedule`          | Pod is **allowed** onto the Node (value does **not** need to match when using `Exists`).     |

-GitHub sees the first ```markdown and then **never finds a matching closing fence**, so it keeps treating everything after it as code → greying out *all your notes*.

----

 ```yaml